Conversations About Healthcare Reform

 Mark Chassin, MD, MPP, MPH

-Dr. Chassin is president of The Joint Commission (as of January 1, 2008).
+Dr. Chassin presented at Healthy Dialogues on October 24, 2007.
+At the time, he was president of The Joint Commission (as of January 1, 2008).
 During his presentation he said America already spends enough money on healthcare to provide effective care for all, including those who are currently uninsured.
 What our country needs is a "quality-driven health strategy" that addresses issues of medical overuse (doing more than is medically necessary/appropriate), under-use (the failure to provide a service when it would have helped), and misuse (medical mistakes).

 Elliott Fisher, MD, MPH